ncmoliver/NbaPerformanceFeedbackModel/README.md

 - Accept natural language questions about NBA statistics.
 - Convert questions into SQL queries to fetch relevant data.
 - Generate natural language responses to answer user queries intuitively.

 ---

+## Key Features
+Advanced ML Analytics: Analyze player performance using state-of-the-art transformer models and NLP techniques.
+Dynamic Query Translation: Transform natural language queries into SQL commands with high accuracy using Llama LLM.
+Interactive Front-End: A Gradio-based interface for smooth interaction, data querying, and visualization.
+Comprehensive Dataset Integration:
+Kaggle Dataset: 1991–2021 NBA Stats
+Kaggle Dataset: NBA Stats Dataset for the Last 10 Years Exploration of New Technologies: Integration of SQL as a database querying tool not covered previously in the course.

+---